David Edgar (soccer, born 1987): Style of play

 Edgar has been acknowledged for having good leadership skills; he has been described as a player who organizes the other members of his defensive line through his vocality.
 Dale Mitchell, Edgar's coach for the Canada Under-20 team, has labelled Edgar as a player who rises to the occasion against top competition, stabilizes the defence, and also has the ability to stretch opposing teams' defences.

 Coaching career

-Forge FC

 On April 29, 2021, Edgar rejoined Forge FC as an assistant coach, replacing the departing Peter Reynders.
+In March 2025, he departed the club.

 Personal life

 Edgar's father, Eddie Edgar, is a former professional soccer player who played as a goalkeeper for Newcastle United and Hartlepool United in England, as well as the New York Cosmos in the United States.
 His mother is a teacher.

 In April 2013, Edgar was granted compassionate leave to be with his fiancée in Canada when she gave birth to their first child.
 His now-wife, Natalia, is also a Kitchener native; she continued to live in their hometown during his European career.
 Since joining Forge, David now lives with her and their two daughters at their Kitchener home.